Best SAP Implementation Templates to Get It Right First Time

 1. Template adaptation challenges

-In some of my implementations, template adaptation is where most projects stumble.
-Last month in my manufacturing rollout, we faced a critical decision with production planning templates.
-The standard template couldn’t handle their complex batch splitting requirements.
-Solution?
-We mapped critical deviations in a single view:
+In my experience, template adjustment is where many projects get stuck.
+Last month on a factory project, we had a problem with production planning templates.
+The standard template couldn’t handle their complex batch splitting needs.

-This saved us 3 weeks of back-and-forth and cut customization requests by 60%.
+This approach saved us 3 weeks of discussion and cut down customization requests by 60%.

 Template Adaptation Challenges and Solutions